ibdiab/hex-viewer/README.md

 5. From there, run the script in your preferred terminal: `./Hex_Viewer_MAC_Linux.py`

-7. Alternatively, run it in your preferred IDE.
+7. Alternatively, you may open the file in your preferred IDE.

 8. Enter the file's name.
 If it is not in the same directory, enter the exact path to the file (INCLUDE THE FILE EXTENSION)